Corymbia paractia

-Corymbia paractia, commonly known as the Cable Beach ghost gum, is a species of low-growing tree that is endemic to the Kimberley region of Western Australia.
+Corymbia paractia, commonly known as Cable Beach ghost gum, is a species of low-growing tree that is endemic to the Kimberley region of Western Australia.
 It has smooth white to pale grey bark, sometimes with rough bark near the base of the trunk, lance-shaped adult leaves, flower buds in groups of three or seven, creamy white flowers and cup-shaped, barrel-shaped or cylindrical fruit.

 Description

 Corymbia paractia is a tree, often with several stems, that typically grows to a height of 4-6 m, sometimes to 12 m, and forms a lignotuber.
 It has smooth creamy white to pale grey bark that is shed in thin scales, sometimes with thin, rough, flaky brownish bark near the base of the trunk.
 Young plants and coppice regrowth have hairy, egg-shaped to elliptical leaves that are dull green, 50-110 mm long, 40-60 mm wide and petiolate.
 The crown of the tree has both intermediate and adult leaves.
 Adult leaves are the same shade of dull green on both sides, lance-shaped, 75-140 mm long and 14-55 mm wide on a petiole 4-12 mm long.
 The tree usually loses its leaves in the dry season.
 The flower buds are arranged in the leaf axils of leafless branchlets on a branched peduncle 1-8 mm long, each branch of the peduncle with three or seven buds on pedicels 5-15 mm long.
 Mature buds are pear-shaped, 5-7 mm long and 4-5 mm wide with a rounded operculum, sometimes with a small point in its centre.
 Flowering occurs between April and May or October and December and the flowers are creamy white.
 The fruit is a cup-shaped, barrel-shaped or cylindrical capsule 7-11 mm long and 6-9 mm wide with thin walls and the valves enclosed in the fruit.